JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 ```

 We will need to study this much more, and in the future LDC will likely ship with an ASan blacklist for Phobos and druntime.
+The blacklist given above is a good starting point, but building ASan-enabled standard libraries is at an early stage and some real effort is still needed to make it work.
+But it is not at all necessary to use an ASan-enabled standard library right now.
+Without ASan-enabled standard libs, ASan testing will still cover your code and (a lot of) standard library _templated_ code.
+If you want to try ASan out on your own code, you can start by ignoring the D standard libraries.

 # Future work: detecting stack use after return